E-ideals in exponential polynomial ring

-It does not seem to us that a complete and systematic analysis of E-ideals has been conducted.
-In \cite{MAC_free, terzo} E-ideals associated to suitable E-ring homomorphisms have been characterized in order to identify the algebraic relations between $\pi$ and $i$ in $(\mathbb C, E)$, and for determining the E-subring of $(\mathbb R, E)$ generated by $\pi$.
+To our knowledge, a comprehensive and systematic analysis of E-ideals remains lacking.
+In \cites{MAC_free, terzo} E-ideals associated to suitable E-ring homomorphisms have been characterized in order to identify the algebraic relations between $\pi$ and $i$ in $(\mathbb C, E)$, and for determining the E-subring of $(\mathbb R, E)$ generated by $\pi$.
 In both cases the characterizations are obtained modulo Schanuel's conjecture.
-Recently, Point and Regnault in \cite{point} made some progress towards a version of a Nullstellsatz for exponential polynomials over an E-ring.
+Recently, Point and Regnault in \cite{point} made some progress towards a version of a Nullstellensatz for exponential polynomials over an E-ring.
 In this paper we improve and extend some of their results.